What is pet insurance?

 - Holiday cancellation: This covers the cost of cutting short your holiday if your pet falls ill.

-- Emergency kennel or cattery costs: This covers the cost of emergency boarding fees if you are hospitalised.
+- Emergency kennel or cattery costs: This covers the cost of emergency boarding fees for your dogs and cats if you are hospitalised.

 Many pet insurers will offer a choice of plans, ranging from basic to premium.
 The type of plan you choose will affect the price you pay per month, so the more benefits you need, the more it will cost you.